 The 2017-2018 flu season marked one of the worst epidemics in decades.
-And with the 2018-2019 season just around the corner, health systems are beginning to prep for the onslaught of patients who will walk through the door with cough, cold, and flu symptoms in various stages of severity.
+And with the 2019-2020 flu system in full swing, health systems and medical practices are dealing with the onslaught of patients who will walk through the door with cough, cold, and flu symptoms in various stages of severity.
 Providers are faced with challenges ranging from controlling contagions and protecting fragile populations to increased workloads and supply-and-demand discrepancies.

 Like every year, providers are informing patients about CDC’s flu shot recommendations and then setting up clinics where patients can get them, educating communities and schools about outbreak conditions, ordering extra supplies, and staffing up for the increased number of patient visits.

 Is virtual care the answer?

 However, healthcare providers that offer virtual care-especially asynchronous virtual care-to their patients are often better equipped to deal with this challenging time of year.
 They can encourage sick patients to seek care from the comfort of their homes, reducing the number of people who they could spread the virus to-including at-risk populations such as pregnant women, newborn babies, elderly patients, and those with weakened immune systems.

 Virtual care solutions that provide automation support increase provider efficiency when treating high-demand but low-acuity conditions, like the flu.
 This frees up time for clinicians to meet the needs of patients with high-acuity needs or chronic conditions.
 Increased efficiency can also help prevent provider burnout, which is typically worse during the fall and winter months.